2tommyfrank/synchronization-modeling/README.md

 - gsingh32
 - jeblack

-## Demo - Video
+## Video Demo

 https://drive.google.com/file/d/1iv35pSwRaaoSf1YfOqMlVUkkMCDiVLEA/view?usp=sharing

 ## Project Overview

-This project explores different _`synchronization`_ algorithms applied to a data structure (singly linked list) that provides a _`set`_ like interface.
+This project uses Temporal Forge to explore different algorithms that synchronize a data structure to work with multiple threads.
+We specifically chose linked list-sets, i.e. an underlying linked list structure with a set interface:

-- `add(Node n)`: Adds $n$ to the _`set`_.
+- `bool add(Node n)`: Tries to add `n` to the set; returns success/failure.
-- `remove(Node n)`: Removes $n$ from the _`set`_.
+- `bool remove(Node n)`: Tries to remove `n` from the set; returns success/failure.
-- `contains(Node n)`: True if $n$ exists in the _`set`_, else false.
+- `bool contains(Node n)`: True if `n` is a member of the set, else false.

+The algorithms come from _The Art of Multiprocessor Synchronization_, the textbook for cs1760.
+By synchronization, we mean that the set operations can be _linearized_ for any multi-threaded execuation.
+That means that each method call appears to "take effect" at a particular moment in time, visible to all threads simultaneously.
+For example, if thread A adds a node and thread B checks that node exists, any other threads should also find the node exists if they check later.

-This data structure is being operated on by multiple threads concurrently.
-Synchronization, means that the _`set`_ and its operations behave as expected in a multi-threaded environment (**this could be better defined**).
-You can get a feel for the problems that arise when multiple threads access an un-synchronized data structure by running the [Sequential-Model](/sequential.frg) and inspecting the traces.
-Then run the [Coarse-Grained Locking Model](/coarse-grained-locking.frg) and see the difference in the traces.
+You can get a feel for the problems that arise when multiple threads access an un-synchronized data structure by running the [Unsynchronized Model](/unsynchronized.frg) and inspecting the traces.
+Then run the [Coarse-Grained Locking Model](/coarse-grained-locking.frg) and [Fine-Grained Locking Model](/fine-grained-locking.frg) to see the difference in the traces.

+## Model and Visualization Details

+Each trace represents one or more threads stepping through a single method of the algorithm (either `add`, `remove`, or `contains`).
+When a thread completes the method, it does nothing.
+When you run a trace of each algorithm, you will see a difference in the order of execution of these algorithmic steps.
+The Unsynchronized Model will show free interleaving of threads, and the Fine-Grained Locking Model will show more limited interleaving, while the Coarse-Grained Locking Model will show no interleaving.

+Each thread is represented as a `sig`, containing its instruction pointer `ip`, local variables, and method arguments.
+The method run by a thread and the return value are represented by the final state of the instruction pointer: `AddFalse`, `RemoveTrue`, etc. List nodes are also represented as a `sig`, with a single variable field representing the links between nodes.

+We did not create a custom visualization; Table View is the easiest to look at.
+Pay attention to the `ip` field updating between timesteps, as well as associated changes in the `next` field of list nodes.

+## Property Tests

-We look to verify that the synchronization algorithms implemented have a couple properties:
+We aimed to verify that the synchronization algorithms have a couple properties:

-### Properties Tests:
-**correctness**: The data structure behaves as expected in a multi-threaded environment.
+**Correctness:** The data structure behaves as expected in a multi-threaded environment.
+This means checking that the data structure remains in a valid state:

 - nodes in the list are always in order by key
 - the tail is always reachable by the head
 - deadlock free, i.e eventually all threads will complete their operations and be at the end of the algorithm

--
+...and also that the data structure is linearizable.
+We tested linearizability with a few specific scenarios which are not exhaustive.
+All the tests succeed for the coarse-grained and fine-grained locking algorithms, which are supposed to be correct, but some of them fail for the unsynchronized algorithm, as expected.

+**Starvation:** We wanted to test that neither of the algorithms involving locks were starvation-free; a thread can repeatedly be overtaken by other threads in acquiring locks.
+Our model, which only allowed each thread to complete one method per trace, was unable to represent this situation.
+The model could be extended to represent starvation by allowing threads to restart methods, although this complicates testing logic and requires long trace lengths.

-### Model Tests:
+## Model Limitations

-- He owner of the lock should remian hte same thorughout the critical section

-## What tradeoffs did you make in choosing your representation?
-What else did you try that didn’t work as well?

-## What assumptions did you make about scope?

-## What are the limits of your model?

-- We wanted to be able to verify/non-verify that the algorithms we run are starvation free.
-There current mplementation of our algorithm does not allow us to verify this property.
-We would need to allows threads that have completed their operations to be able to re-enter the algorithm.
-This would require a more complex model that we did not have time to implement.

-## Did your goals change at all from your proposal?

-## Did you realize anything you planned was unrealistic, or that anything you thought was unrealistic was doable?

-We were originally going to include the idea of individual core caches into our model.
-This would have captured some problems that can occur with cache coherence when running in a multi-core environment.
-However, we realized that this would be too complex to implement in the time frame we had.
+We were originally going to include caching in our model.
+Each thread would have a local cache of the shared heap (in this case, the list nodes' `next` pointers), and reads and writes would not immediately show up on other caches.
+This design would have captured more of the problems that can occur with multi-processor execution, such as data structure invariants breaking in the unsychronized model.
+However, we realized this would be too complex to implement in the time frame we had.

-## How should we understand an instance of your model and what your visualization shows (whether custom or default)?

-A trace is the sequential stepping of one or more threads through the algorithmic steps defined for each function (add, remove, contains).
-When you run a trace between the Sequential-Model and the Coarse-Grained Locking Model, you will see a difference in the order of execution of these algorithmic steps.
-The Sequential-Model will show the interleaving of threads and the Coarse-Grained Locking Model will show the threads executing in a more defined thread safe manner.

 ## Stakeholders